 11. Coffee Stops

-Sweet treats and superior coffee can be found at a host of cafes around the Tweed.
+Sweet treats and superior coffee can be found at a host of top-notch cafes around the Tweed, with several standouts.
 Baked at Ancora is a riverside patisserie serving local Tweed Heads roaster Ground Control coffee alongside exceptional baked treats.

 Cubby Bakehouse is the brainchild of Ursula and Ben Watts, the dynamic duo behind the GC’s Paddock Bakery and Bam Bam Bakehouse.
 They’ve brought their skills south of the border to Chinderah, with baguettes being the hero of the riverside bakery.